SiEPIC/SiEPIC_EBeam_PDK/README.md

 ##Installation instructions:

  - The files in the klayout_dot_config folder go into your KLayout configuration folder.
 On Linux and OSX, this is $HOME/.klayout
   - I don’t know what the equivalent is on windows.
  - Alternatively, you can import all the files one by one using the KLayout IDE.
 How to use the <a href = http://www.klayout.de/doc/about/macro_editor.html>KLayout Python IDE for writing/debugging PCells/scripts/macros</a>.
+ - For Linux/OSX, you need Python (which comes with the Mac); for Windows, KLayout comes with Python built-in.

 I am personally using <a href="https://desktop.github.com/">GitHub desktop</a> to synchronize my files.
 Then I created symbolic links in my .klayout folder to point to the local copy of this repository.
+This is useful to automatically update my local KLayout installation (e.g., multiple computers), as changes are made in GitHub.

 ##Contributing to this project: